The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: From Endmarker 1ppda's to No-Endmarker 1ppda's

-The acceptance/rejection probability of $M$ on input $x$ is given by the probability distribution produced by $M$ after completely reading $x\dollar$ (without making $\lambda$-moves after reading $\dollar$) multiplied by the probability of $N$'s processing (as its own input) the stack content generated by $M$ on $x\dollar$.
-However, to simulate $N$ properly, we need to read the stack content of $M$ from the bottom symbol to the top symbol: the ``reverse'' of the input given to $N$.
-What we need for the construction of the desired 1ppda $P$ in Lemma \ref{final-lambda-move} is a free 1pfa $K$ that simulates $N$ on input $x$ but $K$ reads the reverse of $x$.
+The acceptance/rejection probability of $M$ on input $x$ is given by the probability distribution produced by $M$ after completely reading $x\dollar$, without making $\lambda$-moves after reading $\dollar$, multiplied by the probability of $N$'s processing (as its own input) the stack content generated by $M$ on $x\dollar$.
+However, to simulate $N$ properly, we need to read the stack content of $M$ \emph{from the bottom symbol to the top symbol}, which is the ``reverse'' of the input given to $N$.
+What we need for the construction of the desired 1ppda $P$ in Lemma \ref{final-lambda-move} is another free 1pfa $K$ ``mimicking'' $N$ on the input $x$ but $K$ must read the reverse of $x$.

 We thus introduce a supportive lemma, stated as Lemma \ref{Nasu-Honda}.
-This lemma ensures that we can construct a free 1pfa $K$ that ``mimics'' the behavior of a given 1pfa $M$ by reading a ``reversed'' input if we choose appropriate inner states to start and terminate.
+This lemma ensures that we can construct such a free 1pfa $K$ that ``mimics'' the behavior of $N$ by reading a ``reversed'' input if we choose appropriate inner states to start and terminate.